galaxyproject/training-material/topics/genome-annotation/tutorials/funannotate/tutorial.md

 > 1. {% tool [InterProScan](toolshed.g2.bx.psu.edu/repos/bgruening/interproscan/interproscan/5.52-86.0+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Protein FASTA File"*: `fasta_proteins` (output of **Funannotate predict annotation** {% icon tool %})
 >    - *"InterProScan database"*: select the latest version available
+>    - *"Applications to run"*: unselect `PROSITE Profiles` and `SUPERFAMILY` (see why below)
->    - *"Output format"*: `XML`
+>    - *"Output format"*: `Tab-separated values format (TSV)` and `XML`
->    - *"Use applications with restricted license, only for non-commercial use?"*: `Yes` (set it to `No` if you use InterProScan for commercial use)
+>    - *"Use applications with restricted license, only for non-commercial use?"*: `Yes` (set it to `No` if you run InterProScan for commercial use)
 >
 {: .hands_on}

+> ### {% icon comment %} Comments
+>
+> Due to bugs in InterProScan, `PROSITE Profiles` and `SUPERFAMILY` don't work with the current version of InterProScan.
+We disable it for this tutorial, and hopefully it should be possible to use them in future versions of InterProScan.
+{: .comment}

 The output of this tool is both a tabular file and an XML file.
-Both contain the same information, but the tabular one is more readable for a Human: each line represents a gene from our annotation, with the different domains and motifs that ere found by InterProScan.
+Both contain the same information, but the tabular one is more readable for a Human: each line represents a gene from our annotation, with the different domains and motifs that were found by InterProScan.

+Display the TSV file and explore which kind of results were found by InterProScan.

+The XML file will be used in the next step.

 ## Integrating the results